 The cost of soliciting proxies will be paid by us.
-This solicitation is being made by mail, but may also be made by telephone or in person by our Officers, Directors and employees.
+This solicitation is being made by mail, but may also be made by telephone, telegram, telecopier, electronic mail, the Internet and other electronic means or in person by our Officers, Directors and employees.
 We will reimburse brokerage firms, nominees, custodians, and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy materials to beneficial owners.
 We have also hired Georgeson Shareholder Communications, Inc. ("GSC") to assist us in the distribution of proxy materials and the solicitation of votes.
+We have agreed to indemnify GSC against certain liabilities and expenses related to their solicitation.
+GSC will use approximately 53 persons in its solicitation efforts.
 We will pay GSC a fee of \$ plus reasonable out of pocket expenses for these services.
-In addition we expect to incur approximately \$ in expenses in connection with the solicitation of our stockholders.
+In addition, we expect to incur approximately \$\\$ in expenses in connection with the solicitation of our stockholders, excluding costs normally expended for a solicitation for an election of Directors in the absence of a contest, and costs represented by salaries and wages of regular employees and Officers.
+To date, we have incurred approximately \$\\$ in expenses.